alishaburgfeld/AllYouCanExercise/README.md

 Docker: -to delete docker image = docker rmi -to delete docker containers: docker compose down -to delete docker container manually = first stop it. docker stop then docker rm -to see all containers (even stopped ones) = docker ps -a -to see logs: Docker container logs lb -“Dockerfile” is the instructions for building a container image. https://www.youtube.com/watch?v=LQjaJINkQXY

 -docker cheatsheet: https://www.javainuse.com/devOps/docker/docker-commands-cheat-sheet

+VITE Environment variables:
+All environment variables intended for client-side access in a Vite application must be prefixed with VITE\_.
+For example, VITE_API_KEY=your_key_here
+Environment variables are accessed in the code using import.meta.env.
+For example: import.meta.env.VITE_API_KEY

 <!-- Helpful Videos and Tutorials-->